FlowFuse/website/src/blog/2024/04/displaying-logged-in-users-on-dashboard.md

 2. Select the "Security" tab.
 3. Enable “FlowFuse User Authentication”

+Now, the first time you visit the dashboard, you'll need to log in with your registered FlowFuse username and password

 !["Screenshot displaying the configuration settings within the FlowFuse instance, enabling user authentication for enhanced security."](./images/displaying-logged-in-user-flowfuse-instance-setting.png "Screenshot displaying the configuration settings within the FlowFuse instance, enabling user authentication for enhanced security."){data-zoomable}

 ## Exploring the FlowFuse User Addon